Citizens of Delaware Who Served the Confederacy

 Reference: "Delaware Civil War Centennial" dated 1964.

 Confined and paroled from military prison in Baltimore, Maryland.
 Charged with aiding Confederate blockade runners.
-Reference: Newspaper article dated April 29th, 1864.
+Reference: http://www1.vmi.edu/

-William Bruce Martin's gravestone; located in Ceadar Grove Cemetary, Salter Street, Block 0, Lot 47, Space 12, Norfolk, Virginia; reads:
+William Bruce Martin's gravestone; located in Cedar Grove Cemetery, Salter Street, Block 0, Lot 47, Space 12, Norfolk, Virginia; reads:

 and